Frequently Asked Questions

 Is my degree program offered at the international campuses?

 Some students will find that they can take major courses at their study abroad location.
 Others may not.
 It is best to research the campus and the degree programs offered before applying.
-Please see this PDF to find out where your program is offered, or visit each campus page at Course Offerings to see what is available.
+Please see this PDF to find out where your program is offered, or visit each campus page's Course Offerings tab to see what is available.

 What kinds of classes can I take?